Irreducible lattices fibring over the circle: Lattices in symmetric spaces and Salvetti complexes

 \subsection{Right-angled Artin groups}

 Let $L$ be a flag complex.
-We begin by with a wedge of circles (each made of a single vertex and edge) attached along a common vertex $x$.
+We begin with a wedge of circles (made of a single vertex and edge), one for each edge of $L$, attached along a common vertex $x$.
 For each edge $\{v,w\}$ in $L$ we attach a $2$-torus along the word $vwv^{-1}w^{-1}$.
 Continuing inductively, for each $n\geq 2$ cell $\{v_1,\dots,v_n\}$ in $L$ we attach an $n$-torus such that the faces correspond to already attached $(n-1)$-tori.
 We denote the resulting space by $X_L$ and call it the \emph{Salvetti complex} of $L$.

 The fundamental group $A_L\coloneqq \pi_1(X_L)$ is the \emph{right-angled Artin group} (RAAG) on $L$.
-The group has a generating set given by the vertices of $L$ and the relations that two generators $v$ and $w$ commute if and only if they are joined by an edge in $L$.
+The group has a generating set given by the vertices of $L$, \emph{the standard generators}, and the relations that two generators $v$ and $w$ commute if and only if they are joined by an edge in $L$.
 The Salvetti complex $X_L$ has universal cover $\widetilde{X}_L$ which is the quintessential example of a $\CAT(0)$ cube complex.
+We endow the edges of $\widetilde X_L$ with a labelling and orientation given by the labels of vertices of $L$ and call this the \emph{standard labelling and orientation}.
 We will denote the isometry group of $\widetilde{X}_L$ by $S_L$ and endow it with the topology given by uniform convergence on compacta.
+Note that we do not require $S_L$ to preserve the standard labelling or orientation.
 We say a RAAG is \emph{irreducible} if it does not split as the direct product of two infinite subgroups.